 - Finish Restoration: This is the process of bringing an existing finish back to life and uses original solvents to do so.
-The original solvents are used, because they to a better job penetrating and adhering to the new finish as opposed to using a new solvents in the process.
+The original solvents are used, because they do a better job penetrating and adhering to the new finish as opposed to using a new solvent in the process.
 This process also involves removing the accumulation of dirt and grime over the years of use.
-Additional layers of the finish may be applied to bolster the restored finish, as this allows for a better longevity.
+Additional layers of the finish may be applied to bolster the restored finish, as this allows for longevity.
 The ultimate goal of this process is to keep as much of the original finish as possible, as that keeps the value of the item higher.

 - Preservation: This is the process of stopping or slowing the deterioration of the original condition.
 It typically does not involve any actual restoration.
 Any damages or issues with the finish are simply left intact, but prevented from any further deterioration.
 This is most prevalent in museums.
 In the home setting, conservation should be used instead.
 In most preservation cases, a chemical process is used to prevent further oxidation of the wood and metals.

 - Refinishing: This is when a finish is removed and a new finish is applied.
 During the process of refinishing, a significant portion of the antique value is lost.

 - Repair: Typically done with furniture and is when there is a physical structural replacement or reinforcement for the original piece.
 New materials can be added to have the item appear aged.
 Or antique materials can be applied to improve the appearance of the older piece to preserve as much of the value as possible.

 Antique Restoration Experts

 Call Today And Receive A Free Estimate